-High-Performance First-Principles Molecular DynamicsIn order to enable large and accurate simulations of materials properties, we are developing new scalable algorithms for First-Principles Molecular Dynamics (FPMD).
+High-Performance First-Principles Molecular DynamicsIn order to enable accurate numerical simulations of atomic-scale properties of matter for applications in chemistry, physics and materials science, we are developing scalable algorithms for First-Principles Molecular Dynamics (FPMD).
+FPMD combines a quantum-mechanical description of electronic structure with a classical description of statistical properties.
 Our goal is to efficiently use the power of the largest supercomputers available today to extend the range of applications of FPMD.
 We develop advanced simulation features such as on-the-fly computation of spectroscopic data and coupling of FPMD simulations with efficient statistical sampling algorithms.
-Code development is carried out using C++/MPI/OpenMP and targets platforms such as Cray XT4, Cray XE6, IBM BlueGene/P and BlueGene/Q. This project is supported by the US Department of Energy Office of Basic Energy Sciences through grant DE-SC0008938 and is pursued in collaboration with Prof. G. Galli (Dept. of Chemistry, UC Davis) and Dr. E. Schwegler (Quantum Simulations Group, Lawrence Livermore National Laboratory).
+Code development is carried out using C++/MPI/OpenMP and targets platforms such as Cray XE6, IBM BlueGene/Q, as well as computers based on the Intel Multi-Integrated Core (MIC) architecture (NERSC Cori, ANL Theta).
+This project is supported by the US Department of Energy Office of Basic Energy Sciences through the MICCoM Computational Materials Science Center.

 Qbox implements the plane-wave, pseudopotential electronic structure method and was designed for scalability on thousands of processors.
-It has been ported to large parallel platforms, including BlueGene/L, Cray XT-4, Cray XT-5, Sun Constellation, and a variety of Linux/Intel clusters.
-It is currently used in projects involving high-pressure simulations of liquids, semiconductor nanostructures, and materials science.
+It has been ported to large parallel platforms, including BlueGene/P, BlueGene/Q, Cray XT-5, Cray XE-6, and a variety of Linux/Intel clusters.
+It is currently used in projects involving simulations of liquids, semiconductor nanostructures, and materials science.
 Qbox achieved a performance of 207 TFlops on the BlueGene/L computer.
 The paper Large-Scale Electronic Structure Calculations of High-Z Metals on the BlueGene/L Platform was awarded the 2006 ACM/IEEE Gordon Bell Prize for Peak Performance.
-The design of Qbox is described in a recent architecture paper.
+The design of Qbox is described in the following architecture paper.